 Home Improvement is a big deal!
 If you’re like most homeowners, your home is your single biggest investment.
 As a steward of your home’s health and value, you are responsible for making smart, informed choices that will maintain and ultimately increase its worth – in addition to making you and your family happy!

-Please follow me on my home improvement adventures and maybe pick up some useful information that will help you navigate yours.
+Please follow our home improvement adventures and maybe pick up some useful information that will help you navigate yours.

 When Carla approached me to write about landscape design, I was unsure of an approach.
 I could discuss Aesthetics, Function, Feel, Grading and Drainage, Privacy, Lighting, Water, Trees/shrubs/Perennials, Native Plants, Sustainability, Play structures, Garden furniture/Ornaments, Firepits, Outdoor structures, Vegetable Gardens, Decking/Patios, Retaining walls, Water features, etc. I started writing down some ideas and then quickly scrapped them all.

 While Landscape Design encompasses these topics, yesterdays visit with a client reinforced for me the importance of combining children’s safety with the above.

 For two years, we’ve lived in our Victorian with her sharp angles, steeply pitched roof, and openings so small that only a tiny house sparrow could fly in.
 In each of those years, we’ve had had to hire an animal management company to remove those birds that set up a nest within the nooks and crannies of ours.